 For one of our Family Center brochures, click here.

 Pacific Clinics has numerous programs that provide multi-hour and even daily treatment programs for pre-schoolers and school-age children and youth with behavioral and emotional health issues.
 Some programs are provided at Clinics locations, for which children are transported by Clinics vans for regularly scheduled programs after school or half day; others are offered on their school campuses, All provide counseling, play therapy and other treatment and case management services.
 Most of the children have been referred to these programs through their county social services agencies or school districts.
 (Los Angeles County)

 Other School-Based/Linked or Community-Based Services

 With the collaboration and support of teachers, administrators and family members, the Clinics helps troubled students find a path to hope and resilience just a few steps away from their classrooms.
-Staff are either full-time on campus, on-call or made available in the home or community by referral from numerous school districts in San Gabriel Valley, San Fernando Valley/Glendale, and southeast Los Angeles County, as well as on a more limited basis in San Bernardino County, to serve children and families in need of counseling on behavioral issues.
-(Los Angeles and San Bernardino counties)
+Staff are either full-time on campus, on-call or made available in the home or community to serve children and families in need of counseling on behavioral issues by referral from numerous school districts in San Gabriel Valley, San Fernando Valley/Glendale, and southeast Los Angeles County.

 Therapeutic Behavioral Services (TBS)

 TBS is a supplemental mental health service for SED (Severely Emotionally Disturbed) children/youth who are currently receiving other mental health services.
 The additional support provided through TBS helps children remain in their homes and avoid out-of-home placement or transfer to a more restrictive level of care.
 Intensive one-to-one behavior modification intervention is provided in the home and/or school setting.
-(Los Angeles, Riverside and San Bernardino counties).
+(Los Angeles county).